istio/istio.io/content/help/ops/misc/index.md

 disconnect, but if you still want to prevent the disconnects from happening, you will need to disable mutual TLS and the `istio-citadel` deployment.

-First, edit your `istio` config to disable mutual TLS
+First, edit your `istio` configuration to disable mutual TLS:

 {{< text bash >}}
 $ kubectl edit configmap -n istio-system istio
 $ kubectl delete pods -n istio-system -l istio=pilot
 {{< /text >}}

-Next, scale down the `istio-citadel` deployment to disable Envoy restarts.
+Next, scale down the `istio-citadel` deployment to disable Envoy restarts:

 {{< text bash >}}
 $ kubectl scale --replicas=0 deploy/istio-citadel -n istio-system